MirkoHernandez/denote-folgezettel/Readme.md

 Add a signature to an unnumbered note selecting a target note and creating a note at level using its signature.

+### denote-fz-select-command

+Changes the note creation function to one from the list `denote-fz-commands`.

 ## Navigation